DiSSCo/dissco.github.io/PinnedInsect/NHM single camera pinned insects.md

 The content of this workflow is the property of the Trustees of the Natural History Museum and may be used under a [creative commons licence](http://creativecommons.org/licenses/by/4.0/)

 ## Citation
-Jardine, M.D., Wing, P., Kokkini, P. and Lowndes, N. (2022) DiSSCo Digitisation Guide: NHM single camera pinned insects workflow. version 1.1.
+Jardine, M.D., Wing, P., Kokkini, P. and Lowndes, N. (2022) DiSSCo Digitisation Guide: NHMUK Pinned Insects - Label Removal (Single Camera Workflow). version 1.1.
 Available at: https://dissco.github.io/PinnedInsect/NHM%20single%20camera%20pinned%20insects.html

 ## Document Control
 **Version:** 1.1\